xxt466522585/zyw/README.md

-# zyw i'll watting for you forever.
+# zyw i'll waiting for you forever.